teopapal/resume_chatbot_website/README.md

-# resume_chatbot_website
+# Resume Chatbot

 A simple AI-like chatbot web app that answers questions about my resume.
+Built with **React + TailwindCSS**.